subugoe/typo3-pazpar2/README.markdown

 A TYPO3 extension for including a bibliographic metasearch.

-The extension only makes sense if you are running Indexdata’s [pazpar2][] bibliographics metasearch software on your server.
+The extension only makes sense if you are running Indexdata’s [pazpar2][] bibliographic metasearch software on your server.

 2010-2011 by [Sven-S. Porst](http://earthlingsoft.net/ssp/), [SUB Göttingen][sub] <[porst@sub.uni-goettingen.de](mailto:porst@sub.uni-goettingen.de?subject=pazpar2%20TYPO3%20Extension)>